 We maintain a Compliance and Program Integrity Plan.
-This plan can be found on our Medicare website at Medicare.PacificSource.com/Compliance.
+This plan can be found on our Medicare website at Medicare.PacificSource.com/Compliance, and our Medicaid and Commercial website at Pacificsource.com/resources/documents-and-forms.
 These documents are a series of policies, procedures, and guidance that articulate our expectations of our employees, contractors, providers, and business partners.
 You are required to read these documents and abide by them.